LIBREhub/LIBREhub.github.io/_posts/2023-07-30-laserillum-ws.md

 ### Assembly instructions

-The assembly instructions, bill of materials, and source files can be found on the following link: [https://librehub.github.io/fiber-coupled-laser-illumination/](https://librehub.github.io/fiber-coupled-laser-illumination/) (in spanish).
+The assembly instructions, bill of materials, and source files can be found on the following link: [https://librehub.github.io/fiber-coupled-laser-illumination/](https://librehub.github.io/fiber-coupled-laser-illumination/).

 ### Technical information